BetterCodeHub/pitch/PITCHME.md

 - Too many warnings
 - Are difficult to configure
 - Do not give actionable recommendations
-- Lack a broadly accepted quality standard
+- Lack a broadly accepted quality standard based on ISO 25010
-- Are not Benchmarked
+- Are not benchmarked so teams decide on individual thresholds

 +++